A career in social housing may suit you if you're interested in helping vulnerable people, can juggle a busy workload and adapt quickly to change

-Recruitment agencies advertise vacancies in the housing sector, for example:
+Specialist recruitment agencies advertise vacancies in the housing sector, for example:

 Most employers run in-house training or hire training agencies to run courses on relevant topics, such as health and safety, dealing with difficult tenants, neighbourhood nuisance and regulatory updates.

-- Moving up the management structure to become a housing manager, with line management responsibility for a team of housing officers.
+You may progress by specialising in a certain area, such as homelessness assessment, anti-social behaviour, special needs housing, tenant support and liaison, allocations, rent accounts or urban renewal and regeneration.
+Or, you could move up the management structure to become a housing manager, with line management responsibility for a team of housing officers.
 In some organisations there will be an intermediary step of senior housing officer or team leader.